-Advice on the gull problem in parts of South Ayrshire
+Advice on the gull problem in South Ayrshire

 In the South Ayrshire area there are two types of gulls can be found nesting on buildings.
 These are